Raskelof/Talking-Stairs/README.md

 #### Setting up communication using WiFi

-Besides configuring the corrrect SSD and password you also need to provide the endpoint URL to which all notifications will be sent using HTTP GET.
+Besides configuring the correct SSD and password you also need to provide the endpoint URL to which all notifications will be sent using HTTP GET.

 ```js
 "notification_endpoint": "http://mydomain.com/myendpoint"